danielriggi/youtube_trending/README.md

 ![](media/piechart.png)

 ### Barchart race of top videos by view count over the period
-Embedded videos are not supported, video hosted on <a href=https://streamable.com/58nl42> streamable </a>
+Embedded videos are not supported, here is a link to the video on <a href=https://streamable.com/58nl42> streamable </a>.
 The barchart of the top videos from the final day in the dataset:
 ![](media/last_day.png)